Convert Kilojoules to Joules — Instantly

 What Is the Difference Between Kilojoules and Joules?

-This conversion is useful in thermodynamics, chemistry, engineering calculations, food energy labels, appliance energy data, and general SI energy comparisons.
+This conversion appears in thermodynamics, chemistry, engineering, food energy labels, appliance energy ratings, and general SI calculations.

 Worked Examples